Anna Maria Cochetti: Original poetry

 Her book of poetry, titled in English Poems was published in 1941.
 It included 56 new poems written by Cochetti as well as 22 translated poems by the likes of Horace, Catullus, Michelangelo and Petrarch.
 Critics noted that her original poems were clearly influenced by her interest in translation of the classics.

 Translation of Italian poetry

 She was also an important translator for a larger collection of writings by the early modern Tuscan poet and scholar Petrarch.
 Her translations were seen as a fresh take on English translations of the poet's work, which worked to take the rhythmic sonnet form from Italian with it in to the English.
 Some later translators of Petrarch's work did not appreciate this tactic and considered Cochetti's translation "rhyme forcing."
 She translated a selection of sonnets and songs in 1946 (republished in 1968).
+A contemporary review by Thomas G. Bergin in The New York Times was not overwhelmingly favorable of Cochetti's style of translation; writing "Almost every sonnet or canzone in the translation contains a line where the inflection and rhythm to the English ear are simply not musical, often indeed not technically correct.
+Miss Armi also makes no effort to be faithful to the Petrarchian rhyme scheme."
 This was the only complete translation of his Conazoniere at the time.